DerSarco/appwrite-example/readme.md

 ```

 We need to change a little this code, on **REPLACETHIS** we need to add our project ID from
-AppWrite, and where is that thing? well is very easy to find, in our AppWrite project dashboard we
+AppWrite, and where is that thing?
+Well is very easy to find, in our AppWrite project dashboard we
 will see this little button where we can't see directly the id but it automatically copy the id to
 our clipboard.